 Difference between UX and UI

 One of the common mistakes is to confuse UX with UI (user interface) design.
 UI is the best ally of UX, but keep in mind that UI is focused on the design side of things, such as typography, color, and shape – all elements that make the visual experience of the software.
 However, one application can be very well designed, but if it doesn't meet the user's needs, objectives, expectations, and capabilities, the software will not be useful, and people would avoid it.

 We sometimes tend to isolate the design from the process of development, as if the aesthetic aspect of software development can be managed independently.
 This wrong assumption motivated me to write this blog post.
 It just doesn’t work like that and in this article, I will show the importance of integrating UX throughout the development process.
 Everybody who is involved in development should be looking at the potential product from a UX perspective the whole time.

 Companies nowadays use software for multiple purposes – including customer interaction, or even to facilitate certain aspects of their employees’ work.
 Executives know full well that it’s not just the functionality of the software that matters, it is also important to employ a user-friendly product that offers an enjoyable experience as this basically drives their business forward.

-The involvement of the UX designer in the development process depends on the culture of the company and the understanding the importance of the UX in the product.
+The involvement of the UX designer in the development process depends on the company culture and its understanding of the importance of the UX for the product.